 Suddenly, the sun logo on the little orange can seemed to wink at me and I found myself saying, “Yes, I’ll have an orange soda.”
 When I went back to sit in my chair, Pete turned to tell me that the seat was saved…for me.
 He really did not recognize me with that can in my hand.
 The last time he saw me with a can of soda was about 1981 when we were parched and poor living in Dallas, Texas.

-Maybe I should have relaxed a little last week with my lovely 35-year-old-client–300 plus pounds, diagnosed with diabetes a year ago whose blood sugars are better but still not in good control.
+Maybe I should have relaxed a little last week with my lovely 300 plus-pound 35-year-old client who was diagnosed with diabetes a year ago.
+His blood sugars are better but still not in good control.
 He is drinking way less Pepsi than he used to.
 Now, he only has one or two cans a day, sometimes none, while on the job during the day as a building maintenance supervisor.
 Should the fact that he is the father of five– the youngest of which was with him during our consult and who was the cutest thing ever–matter?
 Is it just a coincidence that he sees a connection between his blood sugar levels and his soda consumption?

 As always, I look forward to your thoughtful comments and warm hellos.